-The Hungarian course week of the 26th MEPA special course took place between October 9th and 14th at the International Training Center.
+The Hungarian course week of the MEPA special course 2023 took place between October 16th and 20th at the International Training Center.
 At four event locations, the participants enriched their knowledge with the help of lecturers and experts on the subject of border police tasks and compensatory measures.
-During the Hungarian course week, which was also the final week, 18 police officers from the seven MEPA countries were received.
+During the Hungarian course week, which was also the final week, 24 police officers from the seven MEPA countries were received.
 In addition to the presentation of the border police situation of Hungary and the migration pressure, the main topics also included biometrics and the criminal police aspects of illegal migration, such as smuggling in human beings.
 The participants took part in an excursion to the border crossing point in Tompa, which is under the jurisdiction of the Bács-Kiskun County Police Headquarters, to the security border barrier and the border police inspectorate in Bácsalmás.
-The range of offers also included a visit to the Banknote Printing Company in Budapest, where the participants received first-hand information about the production of banknotes and security documents.
+The range of activities also included a visit to the National University of Public Service, where participants received first-hand information about police training and further education.

-The 26th MEPA special course was concluded on October 14th with a festive award ceremony in the presence of high-ranking guests from home and abroad.
-Pol.
-Major General Dr János Zoltán Kuczik, Deputy for the National Police Chief and pol.
-Major Dr Éva Földesy, Head of the National Contact Point of the CEPA in Hungary, handed over the certificates to the course participants for the successful completion of this CEPA training.
-Pol.
-Colonel Dr József Balla PhD., Head of the National University of Public Services Faculty of Law Enforcement Department of Border Police, spoke in his ceremonial speech about the importance of international cooperation in the performance of border police tasks, to which CEPA, celebrating the 30th anniversary of its foundation this year, offers an appropriate background.
-In their closing speech, the course spokespersons, Ms Simona Kvapilová and Mr Marco Piontek, spoke about the knowledge and experiences they had acquired during the course and thanked all the responsible employees at MEPA for organizing the course at a high level.
+The MEPA special course 2023 was concluded on October 20th with a festive award ceremony in the presence of high-ranking guests from home and abroad.
+Mr Pol.
+Colonel Dr. László Balázs, Head of Department, State Police Headquarters Department for Border Police and pol.
+Lieutenant Colonel Dr Éva Földesy, Head of the National Contact Point of the CEPA in Hungary, handed over the certificates to the course participants for the successful completion of this CEPA training.
+Mr Pol.
+Colonel Günter Wendt, Deputy Head of Department for Border and Alien Police Affairs of the Austrian Police Headquarters, spoke in his ceremonial speech about the importance of international cooperation in the performance of border police tasks in challenging times, to which CEPA offers an appropriate background.
+In his closing speech, the course spokesperson, Mr Stefan Schaab, spoke – after projecting a photomontage from the professional photos of the Austrian participant Klaus Huemer, spoke about the knowledge and experiences they had acquired during the course and thanked all the responsible employees at MEPA for organizing the course at a high level.